samxwangyh/g2/README.md

 master (ahead 0) | (behind 0) origin/master
 ```

-Given a parameter, the command creates a new branch. **g2** walks you though the steps that will typically take git 3 to 4 commands.
+Given a parameter, the command creates a new branch. **g2** walks you through the steps that will typically take git 3 to 4 commands.

 ![image](http://orefalo.github.com/g2/images/newbranch.jpg)